United States Permafrost Association (USPA)

 The CRREL Library and NSF's Polar Research Program provide many sources for the Antarctic Bibliography and the Bibliography on Cold Regions Science and Technology.
 In addition, through a cooperative agreement with AGI, the Scott Polar Research Institute (SPRI) provides information on the Antarctic materials housed in the SPRI Library at the University of Cambridge.

 The National Science Foundation's programs for support of research in the Antarctic and the Arctic acknowledge the need to understand the relationships of these regions with global processes and the need to understand the regions as unique entities.
-NSF's polar programs, most of which are supported through the Division of Polar Programs, thus provide support for investigations in a range of scientific disciplines.
+NSF's polar programs, most of which are supported through the Office of Polar Programs, thus provide support for investigations in a range of scientific disciplines.

 Cold Regions Research and Engineering Laboratory (CRREL)